danintel/sawtooth-cookiejar/README.md

 # sawtooth-cookiejar
-A simple Sawtooth "cookiejar" Transaction Family example (processor + client)
+Simple Sawtooth cookie jar example of a transaction family (processor + client)

 # Introduction
 This is a minimal example of a Sawtooth 1.0 application.
 This example demonstrates a simple use case, where a baker creates or eats one or more cookies.